 This course will examine the neuropsychological underpinnings associated with children's learning and behavior.
 The efficacy of various assessment approaches will be explored in diagnosing areas of strengths and weaknesses and the development of appropriate remedial interventions.
 Prerequisite: EDSP 952 (specialist Internship) or permission of Program Director.

-EDSP 949 Practicum II 3 cr.
+EDSP 945 Clinical Supervision in Psychology 3 cr.